BennyBones/midi2cv/README.md

 The schematic is illustrated at the bottom of this page (Eagle file included).
 Input power (VIN) is 9-12V.
 This is required for the Note CV op amp, used for the 0-7.3V note output.
 1% metal film resistors are recommended for the 10K resistors, for a constant op-amp gain that does not change with temperature.
 The 10k trim pot needs to be tuned to 7.7K between the center and inter leg.

 The note priority options and jumper configuration are as follows:
-* **Highest Note:** When multiple notes are sounded simultaneously, the highest note being held will be sounded.
+* **Highest Note (+):** When multiple notes are sounded simultaneously, the highest note being held will be sounded.
 When the highest note is released, the next highest note will be played, and so on.
-Remove the NP_SEL jumper to select this configuration.
-* **Lowest Note:** Analagous to highest note, except the lowest note being held will be sounded.
-Connect the NP_SEL jumper to the A0 pin and center pin (ground) to select this configuration.
+* **Lowest Note (-):** Analagous to highest note, except the lowest note being held will be sounded.
-* **Last Note:** The most recent note played will be sounded.
+* **Last Note (L):** The most recent note played will be sounded.
 When that note is released, the next most recent note still being held will be sounded.
-Connect the NP_SEL jumper to the A2 pin and center pin (ground) to select this configuration.
-The illustration below shows the jumper configuration for the Last Note setting.

 <img src="/images/schematic.JPG" alt="schematic" width="800">
 I used Elkayem's schematic to build my first iteration on proto board, as he had.
 I 3-d printed a face panel and it worked pretty well.